walterdejong/synctool/doc/chapter2.md

 definition list.
 In the `contrib/` directory, there is a script that uses `nmap ping` with which you can scan your management network and quickly turn it into a synctool configuration.
 This makes life a bit easier.

+If you do have the luxury of a high performance shared filesystem on your cluster, you may put `/opt/synctool/` on there and add `rsync:no` to the node definition lines in the config file to tell synctool not to run `rsync`.
+Mind that there are certain security implications with having a shared filesystem between management and production nodes.

 Next, you have to tell synctool which node is the master management node.
 This is done by taking the output of the UNIX `hostname` command: